-I am an Assistant Professor of Political Science.
+I am an Associate Professor of Political Science.
 My areas of research are American Politics, Representation, Public Opinion, State and Local Politics, Environmental Politics and Policy, and Statistical Methodology.

 In addition to my research on representation, I have written on a wide range of topics in political science including: survey design, energy policy, judicial politics, and the institutional underpinnings of democratization.
 During graduate school, I was a research fellow at Stanford's Program on Energy and Sustainable Development (PESD).
 Prior to graduate school, I worked in politics for two years and as an environmental economics analyst for two years.
 I received a B.A. in Economics and Political Science from Williams College.